 San Nicola is a popular diving paradise.
 Divers encounter beautiful fish species in the crystal clear waters on their way to the special underwater caves.
 A true paradise for diving enthusiasts.
 This is in stark contrast to the function of a penal colony that this island had in World War II for political opponents of Mussolini.
 From San Nicola there is a regular ferry to San Domino so that you can easily discover both islands.

-The other two islands are best known for their rugged coastline and are popular with divers.
-Capraia is bare and flat with only two buildings on it.
-The lighthouse and the 'Casa dei Coatti', initially built as a prison, later turned into a farm.
-The small Cretaccio is also bare and is also very sensitive to erosion and therefore doomed to one day disappear into the sea.
-This island would have been inhabited in prehistoric times.
-Besides the views that these two islands give from San Domino and San Nicola, it is not very worthwhile to go too.
-But the Tremiti islands as a whole are beautiful and have a lot to offer.
+The other two islands are also popular with divers and are best known for their jagged coastline.
+Capraia is barren and flat and there are only two buildings on it.
+The lighthouse and the 'Casa dei Coatti', originally built as a prison, later used as a farm.
+The small Cretaccio is bare and is also very susceptible to erosion and therefore doomed to disappear into the sea one day.
+However, this island is said to have been inhabited in prehistoric times.
+Apart from the views that these two islands offer from San Domino and San Nicola, it is not really worth visiting.